geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 openssl ecparam -genkey -name prime256v1 -noout -out my_private_key.pem openssl ec -in ec_private.pem -pubout -out my_public_key.pem
 ```
 - Now you can create the device, remember to name your device something meaningful as this can not change once it has been created.
-You will also have to choose *ES256* as your algorithm and copy the entire public key including the `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----` parts.
+You will also have to choose *ES256* as your algorithm and copy the entire public key including the `BEGIN PUBLIC KEY` and `END PUBLIC KEY` parts.

 Before we can get back to the code, we will need to install a few libraries.
 Go to Sketch-Include Library-Manage Libraries... and search for and install the following: